jeremyhahn/go-objstore/README.md

 ---

-**Copyright © 2025 Automate The Things, LLC.
-All rights reserved.**
+Copyright 2025 Automate The Things, LLC.
+All rights reserved.

 ## Support